William Russell, 1st Baron Russell of Thornhaugh

 Russell began his active military career in the Netherlands in 1585, being made lieutenant-general of cavalry.
 In September 1586 he distinguished himself at the Battle of Zutphen and was noted for maintaining an effective fighting force in difficult circumstances.
-He was appointed to the office of Governor of Flushing in 1587, but was recalled on his own initiative the following year.
-In 1594 he was appointed to the office of Lord Deputy of Ireland, where he served with flamboyance.
+He was appointed Governor of Flushing in 1587, but was recalled on his own initiative the following year.
+On 16 May 1594 he was appointed to the office of Lord Deputy of Ireland, where he served with flamboyance.